Poway, California: Religion

 The Community Church of Poway, the town's first church, has remained in operation since 1887, making it the house of worship with the longest continual operation in San Diego County.
-Living Way Church, a non-denominational Protestant church, through Berean Bible College, is the only church currently in Poway that offers bible college classes.
-There are two Catholic churches in Poway, St. Michael's and St. Gabriel's.
+Living Way Church, a non-denominational Protestant church, through Berean Bible College, is the only church currently in Poway that offers Bible college classes.
+There are two Catholic churches in Poway: St. Michael's and St. Gabriel's.

 There is a Jewish community, with a Reform synagogue, a Conservative synagogue, and an Orthodox synagogue.
-On April 27, 2019, the Orthodox synagogue, Chabad of Poway, was the site of an attack in which multiple people were shot—one of whom was killed—during Passover services.
+On April 27, 2019, the Orthodox synagogue, Chabad of Poway, was the site of an attack in which four people were shot—one of whom was killed—during Passover services.

 A Sikh temple, one of several in San Diego County, is found in Poway.
 Two Kingdom Halls of Jehovah's Witnesses are located in Poway.
 There are nine congregations of the Church of Jesus Christ of Latter-day Saints located in Poway that meet in three meetinghouses.